vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 List of CyberSecurity Resources with some different Sub-Sets of CyberSecurity.
 ## To the community, by the community and for the community
 # UNDER-DEVELOPMENT :blush: :octocat:
-## *Made with :heart: in :india:*
+## ***Made with :heart: in :india:***

 # Vision
-A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, starting points, contents and other new or demanding resources in industry. **Consists of all free and publicly available resources**
+A common updated repo for all, which  acts as a pyramid for various sub-sets, walkthroughs, starting points, contents and other new or demanding resources in industry. **Consists of all free and publicly available resources**

 ![Thomas-Edison-quote](https://user-images.githubusercontent.com/71017420/188928789-e8264de2-88c3-4fd6-ae4c-c58bc4f516ad.png)